stuffnting/gutenberg-block-examples/src/inner-blocks-context/README.md

 **`context-child.json`**

-Contains the settings that define the context to be inherited, as well as the parent block.
+Contains the settings that define the parent block, as well as the context to be inherited.

     "parent": ["myprefix/context-parent"],
     "usesContext": ["myprefix/myNumber"],